Skip to content

 All triggers and instructions used by cloud agents are defined and controlled by your team’s authorized users.

-Because triggers and instructions are configured by your team, any credits used when an agent runs are billed to your team's Reload Credit balance.
+Because triggers and instructions are configured by your team, the credits consumed when an agent runs are billed according to the model above: